keatonm-20/Azure-Virtual-Homelab-Deployment-Windows-Server-and-Client-Environment/README.md

 ---
 ---

 **This is where I created the VM for the client computer using Windows 11 Enterprise.
-I used zone 2, and I couldn't figure out what it did, but it wouldn't allow to use Zone 1 for the Windows Server VM and in order to connect both VMs to the same vnet it was necessary to add both to the same region and zone.**<br><br>
+I used zone 2, and I couldn't figure out what it did, but it wouldn't allow me to use Zone 1 for the Windows Server VM and in order to connect both VMs to the same vnet it was necessary to add both to the same region and zone.**<br><br>
 ![Dashboard Screenshot](images/img5.png)<br><br><br>

 ---